prcpham-dev/prcpham-portfolio/README.md

 # Portfolio ([prcpham.com](https://prcpham.com))

-This repository contains the source code and assets for Percy Pham's personal portfolio website, built with Next.js, React, and TypeScript.
+This repository contains the source code and assets for my personal portfolio website, built with Next.js, React, and TypeScript.

 ## Structure